lewcastles/RB101/study/written/notes_exam_summary.md

 * ability to present information in a clear/concise manner.

 Because of this ensure the following:
+* Do not answer line-by-line unless question specfically asks for it.
 * Read through the entire exam to see an approximation of what is expected then plan accordingly.
 * **READ THE QUESTION, THEN READ IT AGAIN.
 They are designed to lead you to the answer.**
 * Identify key fundamental concept(s) being demonstrated in the question.